 Jane began her career as a journalist but went on to get a doctoral degree from the Annenberg School of Communications.
-Her initial research was on distant environments, and how people become more susceptible to media influence when they do not have direct experience.
-There are many real-life cases when people first learn about a topic from the media, and it shapes their opinion formation and future interaction.
-Today, for example, only about ten percent of the population drives an electric vehicle.
-Yet those who have not seen an electric vehicle or set foot in one, still have strong opinions about their suitability.
+Her initial research there was on distant environments, how people become susceptible to media influence when they do not have direct experience, but do have cues.

 With academic colleagues at the London Business School and the University of California-Irvine and UCLA she has consulted, taught, and published numerous studies on electric vehicles, future mobility, teleshopping (using the phone to shop from home) and telework.
 When not shopping from home, she wrote a well-acclaimed book called “Aging in Suburbia” available on Amazon.